-Your WordPress admin area contains a Settings section that allows you to configure your site’s main settings …
+Your WordPress dashboard area contains a Settings section that allows you to set up your site’s main settings …

-Fields like Site Title and Tagline affect traffic by influencing your site’s SEO, search results, etc …
+Content entered into fields like Site Title and Tagline can affect traffic by influencing your site’s SEO, search listings, etc …

-The Writing Settings area contains one of the most important and frequently overlooked automated traffic notification systems available to WordPress users …
+The Writing Settings section contains an important and often overlooked traffic notification system …

 As described in the Update Services section,

 When you publish a new post, WordPress automatically notifies the following site update services …

 Unless you have intentionally chosen to prevent search engines from indexing your site – see next section, then your site will automatically ping the services entered into the Update Services section

 By default, when WordPress is installed, this section displays only one entry …

 WordPress lets you notify dozens of update services automatically …